 With respect to dram shop liability, bars are not held liable for just any kind of alcohol-related infractions.
 In fact, when Texas law makers created the Texas dram shop act, they didn't do so specifically to punish bars.
 They actually sought to restore balance to the law.

-In the late 80s, the Texas Supreme Court decided that the negligent service of alcohol was indeed something that drunken driving accident victims could sue bars for.
+In the late 80s, the Texas Supreme Court decided that the negligent service of alcohol was indeed something that drunken driving accident victims should be able to sue bars for.
 But in their decision, the court didn't really spell out exactly what constituted negligent service.
-Our state's lawmakers were worried that this would open the floodgates for lawsuits against bars over every perceived wrongful act under the sun, and who knew how the courts would interpret these cases?
+Our state's lawmakers were worried that this would open the floodgates for lawsuits against bars over every perceived wrongful act of alcohol service under the sun, and who knew how the courts would interpret these cases?
 Could bars be sued for serving a single drink?
 Could they only be sued when the customer was falling-down drunk?
 What if they tried to call a cab for the customer but the customer refused?
-As you can see, that level of uncertainty could not stand.
+As you can see, that level of uncertainty was untenable.

 The legal age to consume alcohol in Texas is 21.
 However, for the purposes of dram shop liability, an adult recipient is anyone 18 or older.
 But why?
 The answer has to do with when people are legally able to make their own decisions and be held accountable for their misconduct under the law.
 Generally speaking, when someone is 18-years-old, the law views them as adults, and so they assume responsibility for their own decision making.
 Shouldn't that then mean that the legal drinking age should be 18?
 Well, probably so, at least from a legal perspective.

 Nevertheless and irrespective of the questionable logic of making the legal drinking age 21, it is undeniable that the legal age for decision making starts at 18.
-By extension, the reason 18 years of age makes someone an adult for the purposes of dram shop liability is precisely because bars can be liable for serving people who are drunk, not all the other stuff a bar could do wrong.
-If a patron chooses to get drunk, the law reasons, that's on them if they are 18 or older, just the same way that their decision to rob a bank or break into a house would see them punished as adults.
-But, once that adult recipient is obviously intoxicated to he point that they represent a clear and present danger to themselves or others, that's when the bar must exercise judgment or get sued if they don't.
+By extension, the reason 18 years of age makes someone an adult for the purposes of dram shop liability is precisely because bars are held liable under dram shop law for serving people who are already intoxicated, not for all of the various violations a bar can do wrong under TABC rules.
+If a patron chooses to get drunk, the law reasons, that's on them if they are 18 or older, just as their decision to rob a bank or break into a house would result in their being punished as adults.
+By contrast, once that adult recipient is "obviously intoxicated to the point that they represent a danger to themselves or others," that's when the bar must exercise judgment in cutting them off, with liability attaching if they don't and the person injures or kills someone as a result.
 Even though it is a criminal violation for a bar to serve someone under the age of 21, again, the only thing a bar can get sued for with respect to serving adults is serving them more alcohol once they're dangerously drunk.
-As such, the law concerning legal drinking age being 21 is not germane to the legal issue that is debated in a Texas dram shop case.
+As such, the legal drinking age being 21 is not germane to the legal issue under discussion in a Texas dram shop case.

-All that to say, forget about the age of 21 being the legal drinking age.
+In summary, forget about the age of 21 being the legal drinking age when it comes to dram shop claims.
 For the purposes of dram shop liability, 18-years-old is the line in the sand.

-As it relates to persons under the age of 18, bars can be sued for providing any alcohol at all.
+As it relates to persons under the age of 18, the standard for a dram shop claim is much looser, with bars able to be sued for providing any alcohol at all.
 All that must be shown is that they served the child and that the child was hurt or hurt someone else due to being intoxicated.

-The Attorneys At Grossman Law Offices Have Experience In Handling Drunk Driving Accidents
+The Attorneys At Grossman Law Offices Have Experience Handling Drunk Driving Accidents

 The bottom line is that you need an attorney with tenacity and know-how to make sure all the dots are connected between the person who hit you and the bar that served them.
 The attorneys at Grossman Law Offices, based in Dallas, TX, have over 25 years of experience in litigating alcohol-related lawsuits.
 Call us at (855) 326-0000 to find out how we can help.